in28minutes/java-cheat-sheet/README.md

 ```

 Comparing two Enums.
-Values of EnumÕs can be compared using == or the equals function.
+Values of Enum's can be compared using == or the equals function.
 ```
 //Comparing two Enums
 Season season1 = Season.FALL;